 Can anyone be a success without talent?
 Yes one can be a success.
-There are 10 such traits which requires no talent.
-Attitude is one of them.
+There are 10 such success traits which requires no talent.

 There is a pool of talented people squandered around us in our daily life.
 On the other hand, we also experience real-life examples of underdogs achieving unexpected success.

 In this article, we will share ten things that require no talent.

 In other words, one doesn’t need to have extraordinary skills to do these ten things, but still, they are critical factors of being successful in whatever you do.

 1. Being on Time